 Nevada is one of the few states with no state income tax and no capital gains tax.
 This means Nevada residents only owe federal taxes on realized capital gains.
 Taxpayers relocating from higher-tax states must formally establish Nevada residency before large asset sales.
 States like California and New York are aggressive in enforcing residency audits, so proper planning and documentation are essential.

-Relocating to a lower-tax state before selling could impact overall tax obligations.
-But this is not a last-minute strategy.
+Relocating to a lower-tax state before selling could affect overall tax obligations, but this is not a last-minute strategy.
 In the year you move, you are usually a part-year resident of your former state, meaning you pay that state’s tax on all income you earn while still a resident.
 Timing the move and the sale correctly, with documentation to support the change of domicile, is something that requires legal guidance well in advance.

 A Step-by-Step Pre-Sale Checklist